MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

 ms.subservice: ai-tools
 monikerRange: '>= vs-2022'
 ---

 # Debug your app with GitHub Copilot in Visual Studio

 In this article, you'll learn how to debug more efficiently using GitHub Copilot.
+Copilot can provide code fixes along with in-depth analysis and explanations of how code works.
+It helps with proposed fixes to bugs, and explains things such as exceptions.
 Copilot understands call stacks, frames, variable names, and values.
 As a result, you can interact with the debugger-aware AI to ask detailed questions related to your code and to debugging issues in general.

-In addition, Copilot provides more extended help for targeted scenarios including the following:
+In addition, Copilot provides more precise help for a few targeted scenarios including the following:

 - Exceptions
 - Auto Insights for CPU Usage